cyuxhtby/sol-course/HW3/README.md

 ### What would happen if the implementation of a precompiled contract varied between Ethereum clients? ###
+If the implementation of a precompiled contract varied between network clients, it would result in inconsistent state and execution as nodes might disagree on block validity or tx outcomes.
+The Ethereum Foundation publishes specifications for standardization to prevent such issues.
+A L2 can also introduce additional precompiles to optimize specific use cases or functionalities unique to its environment.

 ### Write a simple contract that uses a memory variable, then using the Remix debugger step through the function and inspect the memory. ###